xdong05/xdong05.github.io/_pages/openings.md

 ### Open positions

-You can find more information about openings on these projects here:
+We currently have several exciting research opportunities available:
 (1) [PhD positions on spatial ecology]({{ site.baseurl }}/downloads/PHD.pdf),
 (2) [Postdoc positions on dryland spatial patterns]({{ site.baseurl }}/downloads/BSC_postdoc.pdf),and
 (3) [Postdoc positions on microbial pattern formation in Antarctic lakes]({{ site.baseurl }}/downloads/ANT_postdoc.pdf).

-In addition to these specific opportunities, I welcome inquiries from those broadly interested in the topics we explore in our lab.
-I'm always excited to collaborate on new research ideas, projects, and directions.
+> **In addition to these specific opportunities, I welcome inquiries from those broadly interested in the topics we explore in our lab.
+I'm always excited to collaborate on new research ideas, projects, and directions.**

 ### Applications for PhD and Postdoc positions
 If you are interested in working with me as a PhD student or postdoctoral researcher, please send me an [email](mailto:xldong@ucdavis.edu).
 State briefly why you are interested and attach a CV. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.